giuseppefutia/semi/README.md

 * `data/pc/semantic_types/Z4ADEA9DE4_st.json` is the input semantic type file.
 * `data/pc/semantic_models/Z4ADEA9DE4_sm.sparql` is the JARQL semantic model.

-In order to create the RDF represention you run JARQL library.
+In order to create the RDF represention you have to run the JARQL tool.

 Initially, you have to create an executable .jar containing all the dependencies running the following command: